-Tendonitis is a form of repetitive strain injury (RSI) which occurs when the tendons become inflamed.
+Tendonitis is a form of repetitive strain injury (RSI) that occurs when the tendons become inflamed.
+If you think you may be able to make a claim, talk to us about tendonitis claims.

 You could be entitled to make a claim for compensation if your duties at work involve repetitive movement resulting in tendonitis.
 Our team of industrial disease solicitors are here to help.
 Call our experts on 0800 342 3206 to make a confidential enquiry.